There aren't enough staff in our mental health system.

-HACSU members across the state are identifying intolerable workloads as a result of the vacancies, compromising the safety of staff and consumers.
+HACSU members across the state are identifying intolerable workloads due to the vacancies, compromising the safety of staff and consumers.

-The staffing shortages are also affecting other areas of clinical policy, such as the commitment to reduced seclusion.
-HACSU members report very little has changed in relation to this policy due to vacancies.
+The staffing shortages also affect other areas of clinical policy, such as the commitment to reduced seclusion.
+HACSU members report very little has changed concerning this policy due to vacancies.

-HACSU representatives have written to Minister Martin Foley, informing him of the launch of the campaign and HACSU’s detailed solution to fix the crisis.
+HACSU representatives have written to Minister Martin Foley, informing him of the campaign's launch and HACSU's detailed solution to fix the crisis.

-The situation is steadily getting worse and the State Government not be able to open the planned new Forensic services as a result of the staffing shortage.
+The situation is steadily getting worse, and the State Government cannot open the planned new Forensic services due to the staffing shortage.
 The Government must invest in training Australian clinicians as international recruitment opportunities have dried up.

 Join the campaign for better mental health - for staff & for consumers.